 Triad maintains a workplace free of drug or other substance abuse.
-Workers are prohibited from illegally manufacturing, distributing, or dispensing a controlled substance, prescription drugs, or alcohol while on Laboratory premises or while conducting Triad business.
-This prohibition includes any unauthorized (per Laboratory policy) or illegal use or possession of alcohol, prescription drugs, or a controlled substance.
+Workers are prohibited from illegally manufacturing, distributing, dispensing, possessing, using, or being under the influence of a controlled substance, prescription drugs, or alcohol while on Laboratory premises or conducting Triad business.
 Triad is committed to fully cooperating with the government on such issues, including compliance with applicable regulations, contract requirements, and the requirements to notify the government of drug-related violations by employees.